Azure/data-api-builder/docs/getting-started/getting-started.md

 - [Getting Started with Data API builder for Azure SQL DB](./getting-started-azure-sql-db.md)
 - [Getting Started with Data API builder for with Azure Cosmos DB](./getting-started-azure-cosmos-db.md)

-And then proceeed to the "Next Steps" to go even further
+And then proceed to the "Next Steps" to go even further

 ## Next Steps